BattleOfPlassey/blogasaurus/docs/favorite-quotes.md

 > A goal without a plan is just a wish.

 > The world outside these walls is a dangerous place.
 Nowhere's safe now.
 You can't run from the world.
 You can't hide from it.
 But you can find power and purpose.
 A chance to survive the horror.

+> By the sweat of our brow and the strength of our backs and the courage in our hearts!
+Gentlemen, hoist the colors.